Workday/canvas-kit/modules/tooltip/react/README.md

 # Canvas Kit Tooltip

 A Tooltip component that renders information/text when the user hovers over an element.

-Note: This Tooltip does not include a positioning engine.
-In our example we use our popper utility, which is a wrapper to Popper.js, to wrap our Tooltip component and position it.
+A tooltip is used to label or describe an element.
+By default, a tooltip will label an element.
+This is useful for IconButtons.
+A tooltip can also be used to describe additional information about an element

 ## Installation